cduchinois/komo_apple_challenge_2026/README.md

 KOMO helps you understand where your energy comes from, where it goes, and how to protect it.

-### 2.2 One simple data point: your daily energy level
+### 2.2 One unique data point: your daily energy level

 Your energy level is influenced by what charges you and what drains you.